-To define exposure, the following variables will be considered in both cohorts: date of treatment initiation, dosing and schedule, date of discontinuation and reasons for discontinuation, and cumulative exposure (mg/kg of body weight).
+To define exposure, the following variables will be considered in both cohorts: date of treatment initiation, date of switch.

 The recommended cumulative dose of oral cladribine is 3.5 mg/kg body weight over 2 years, administered as one treatment course of 1.75 mg/kg per year, followed by observation for another 2 years.
 Each treatment course consists of 2 treatment weeks, one at the beginning of the first month and one at the beginning of the second month of the respective year.
 Each treatment week consists of 4 or 5 days on which a patient receives 10 mg or 20 mg (1 or 2 tablets) as a single daily dose, depending on body weight.